 Originally posted at Community Commons

-By Judith Bell, president of Policy Link, and Larry Cohen, executive director of Prevention Institute.
+By Judith Bell, president of Policy Link, and Larry Cohen, founder of Prevention Institute.

 If ice cream trucks can come into our community, why can’t produce trucks?”
 That provocative question was posed during a series of neighborhood meetings in the Northside community of Spartanburg, South Carolina, in 2010.
 It crystalized the desires of residents in the low-income neighborhood—a place with few markets and limited access to fresh food—to make their community a healthier place to eat and live.

 photo credit: Mary Black Foundation

 Within a few months, a mobile market was bringing fresh peppers, peaches, green beans and watermelons to Northside and today, three years later, construction is underway on the new Northside Community Food Hub.
 With its opening, scheduled for May, the hub will provide a permanent home for a farmers’ market, community gardens, a catering kitchen and cafe, retail space, and even chicken coops.
 It also will create 23 permanent jobs, 17 of them slated for residents of Northside.

 Population with limited food access, low income, with farmer’s markets accepting WIC or SNAP, FARA and AMS data.
 Click on the map to zoom to your area or create your own map here.